-The effects of the COVID-19 Virus will impact the work carried out by RICS regulated members in a variety of ways.
-The exact consequences of the COVID-19 outbreak are unknown but inspecting property may be difficult either through their firm’s own internal procedures, government-imposed restrictions or the occupant’s unwillingness to grant access.
+The effects and aftermath of the COVID-19 health crisis will impact the work carried out by RICS regulated members in a variety of ways.
+Inspecting property may be difficult either through their firm’s own internal procedures, government-imposed restrictions or the occupant’s unwillingness to grant access.
 Access to evidential data such as comparables, may also be less freely available.

 RICS reminds regulated members that, in addition to following the directions of government authorities, they should act in a transparent and professional manner.
 Where there are changes to the way RICS regulated members normally proceed with instructions, this must be agreed with the client and any agreed changes must be recorded.
 RICS regulated members should make detailed file notes to support the rationale that underpinned the changes.

 Any restriction of information and/or the ability to inspect and investigate must be made clear, agreed with the client and clearly stated in the report.
 All affected terms of engagement must be amended to confirm this.
 These requirements also apply to any valuation assumptions that are made as a consequence of restricted access and/or valuation information.
 If the regulated member considers that it is not possible to provide a valuation on a restricted basis, the instruction should be declined.

 Where a valuation refers to rental or other income, a considered assessment of that income in light of COVID-19 and, where relevant, its aftermath may be required.
 Valuers are advised to make sure they are acting upon the latest and most accurate information in respect of rental and other income, where this is relevant.
 The valuer may need to reflect upon structural and behavioural effects on markets either caused or heightened by COVID-19.